cid-harvard/vis-toolkit/README.md

 * `.highlight()` highlights an item like if a `mouseover` event had been triggered on the item.
 Only one item can be highlighted at a time.
 Highlight is removed once a `mouseout` event is triggered or another `mouseover` event

-* `.focus()` is a more persistent form of highlight, triggered after a `click` event.
+* `.selection()` is a more persistent form of highlight, triggered after a `click` event.
 Multiple elements can be focused at the same time.
 Another `click` allows the removal from the current set of focused items.

-* `.selection()` selects a group of items.
-Each selection can be differentiated from another one with a visual encoding, such as color.

 * `.filter()` removes items based on a similar attribute (e.g. defined by a `.group()`)

 * `.aggregate()` groups items sharing an attribute

 * `.time()` changes the current time point

 ## Usage